WillKWL/2023_IMI_BIGDataAIHUB/Task2B/README.md

   - Binary classification with highly imbalanced data (50 bad actors / 1,000,000 customers = 0.005%), or outlier detection
 - Available data
   - Scotiabank synthetic data: UofT_nodes.csv (KYC, Transactional data and Risk Rating)
+- Challenges in modeling
+  - Model is prone to overfitting on the 50 bad actors
 - Use case
   - Once we have identified the bad actors, we should consider punitive actions such as closing their accounts and reporting them to the authorities

 ## 2) Data Understanding

 - See more details about exploratory data analysis from [Task 2A README](https://github.com/WillKWL/2023_IMI_BIGDataAIHUB/blob/main/Task2A)
-  - Volumetric analysis
-  - Hypothesis based on domain knowledge
+  - Volumetric analysis, hypothesis based on domain knowledge, data exploration, data quality assessment
-  - Data exploration
-  - Data quality assessment
 - Target variable = label of bad actors from [Task 1](https://github.com/WillKWL/2023_IMI_BIGDataAIHUB/blob/main/Task1)
   - Huge class imbalance
   - 50 bad actors / 1,000,000 customers = 0.005%